-- Rock & Rule has The Villain succeed in wresting away The Chick from her bandmates.
+- Rock and Rule has the villain succeed in wresting away a girl from her bandmates.
 The boys are sent packing while Mok begins a "departure sequence" that converts much of his mansion into a blimp, complete with deploying the ribs, inflating the helium sacs and detaching utility couplings.
-No mere Greyhound bus for this Magnificent Bastard.
+No mere Greyhound bus for this guy.

-- 2010: The Year We Make Contact has a re-activation sequence as Doctor Chandra brings the HAL 900 computer back online after he was deactivatged in 2001: A Space Odyssey, reinserting some of the crystal memory cards, testing HAL's functionality reinserting some more until HAL is operational once again.
+- 2010: The Year We Make Contact has a re-activation sequence as Doctor Chandra brings the HAL 9000 computer back online after he was deactivated in 2001: A Space Odyssey, reinserting some of the crystal memory cards, testing HAL's functionality reinserting some more until HAL is operational once again.

 - Alien.
 The very first scenes in the movie are the starship Nostromo's computer and other electrical equipment coming to life in response to the alien signal.

 - Aliens has a couple: